-12.5% (140) of library members known to have a disability are members of the libraries proposed to transfer to a shared or community managed model (see Table below).
+12.5% (140) of library members known to have a disability are members of the libraries which were proposed to close or transfer to a community model (see Table below).

 Volunteering: there are local disabled volunteers at most of the five libraries, supporting Summer Reading Challenge, coffee mornings, reading groups.
-They have said they could not travel elsewhere and a shared library/community managed library is likely to enable them to continue volunteering.
+They have said they could not travel elsewhere and an outsource model is likely to enable them to continue volunteering.

 Books Beyond Words: reading group for adults with learning disability or autism who attend in small groups with their carers and read specialized picture books.
 Sessions include drawing or colouring and sometimes drama in response to the stories.
 There are storybooks as well as books with topics such as visiting the doctor.
 Travel to sessions requires parking and easy access which means the group meeting at Bradmore Green could not move to Coulsdon or Purley.
-Again this group could continue with Option 6
+With an outsource model the library would remain open for this activity.